 Instrumentation libraries may be offered as a distribution, see here for more information.

 In order to enable automatic instrumentation, one or more dependencies need to be added.
 How dependencies are added are language specific.
 At a minimum, these dependencies will add OpenTelemetry API and SDK capabilities.
 Some languages also require per instrumentation dependencies.
 Exporter dependencies may also be required.
-For more information about the OpenTelemetry API and SDK, see the specification repository.
+For more information about the OpenTelemetry API and SDK, see the specification.

 Configure OpenTelemetry Instrumentation